locate an office

 Consequences of a linear economy

-These are the consequences of our current linear economy, which operates on a framework that is resource intensive, and a take-make-use-waste model.
-It is not sustainable.
+These are the consequences of our current linear economy, which operates on a framework that is resource intensive and not sustainable.

 How can we make circular economy a reality?